Silicone rubber: Condensation cure system

 Condensation curing systems can be one-part or two-part systems.
 In one-part or RTV (room-temperature vulcanizing) system, a cross-linker exposed to ambient humidity (i.e., water) experiences a hydrolysis step and is left with a hydroxyl or silanol group.
 The silanol condenses further with another hydrolyzable group on the polymer or cross-linker and continues until the system is fully cured.
 Such a system will cure on its own at room temperature and (unlike the platinum-based addition cure system) is not easily inhibited by contact with other chemicals, though the process may be affected by contact with some plastics or metals and may not take place at all if placed in contact with already-cured silicone compounds.
-The crosslinkers used in condensation cure systems are typically alkoxy, acetoxy, ester, enoxy or oxime silanes such as methyl trimethoxy silane for alkoxy-curing systems and methyl triacetoxysilane for acetoxy-curing systems.
+The crosslinkers used in condensation cure systems are typically alkoxy, acetoxy, ester, enoxy, or oxime silanes such as methyl trimethoxy silane for alkoxy-curing systems and methyl triacetoxysilane for acetoxy-curing systems.
 In many cases an additional condensation catalyst is added to fully cure the RTV system and achieve a tack-free surface.
 Organotitanate catalysts such as tetraalkoxy titanates or chelated titanates are used in alkoxy-cured systems.
 Tin catalysts such as dibutyl tin dilaurate (DBTDL) can be used in oxime and acetoxy-cured systems.
 Acetoxy tin condensation is one of the oldest cure chemistries used for curing silicone rubber, and is the one used in household bathroom caulk.
-Depending on the type of detached molecule, it is possible to classify silicone systems as acidic, neutral or alkaline.
+Depending on the type of detached molecule, it is possible to classify silicone systems as acidic, neutral, or alkaline.

 Two-part condensation systems package the cross-linker and condensation catalyst together in one part while the polymer and any fillers or pigments are in the second part.
 Mixing of the two parts causes the curing to take place.
 A typical filler is fumed silica, also known as pyrogenic silica, which used to control the flow properties of the sealant.

-Once fully cured, condensation systems are effective as sealants and caulks in plumbing and building construction and as molds for casting polyurethane, epoxy and polyester resins, waxes, gypsum, and low-melting-temperature metals such as lead.
+Once fully cured, condensation systems are effective as sealants and caulks in plumbing and building construction and as molds for casting polyurethane, epoxy, and polyester resins, waxes, gypsum, and low-melting-temperature metals such as lead.
 They are typically very flexible and have a high tear strength.
 They do not require the use of a release agent since silicones have non-stick properties.

 Peroxide cure system

 Peroxide curing is widely used for curing silicone rubber.
 The curing process leaves behind byproducts, which can be an issue in food contact and medical applications.
 However, these products are usually treated in a postcure oven which greatly reduces the peroxide breakdown product content.
-One of the two main organic peroxides used, dicumyl peroxide (compare cumene hydroperoxide), has principal breakdown products of acetophenone and phenyl-2-propanol.
-The other is dichlorobenzoyl peroxide, whose principal breakdown products are dichlorobenzoic acid and dichlorobenzene.
+One of the two main organic peroxides used, dicumyl peroxide, has principal breakdown products of acetophenone and 2-phenyl-2-propanol.
+The other is 2,4-dichlorobenzoyl peroxide, whose principal breakdown products are 2,4-dichlorobenzoic acid and 1,3-dichlorobenzene.